hashicorp/learn-terraform-cdktf-applications/README.md

     (Open a new tab to run further commands).

-1. Now, `nginx:latest` is runnning in your deployment, but it isn't available.
+1. Now, `nginx:latest` is runnning in your deployment, but it isn't accessible.
    Add a kubernetes `Service` configured as a NodePort to make it available on port 30001.
 In `app/constructs/kubernetes-web-app.ts`.

-   Add interface for service.
+   Add interface for service:

     ```typescript
     export interface KubernetesNodePortServiceConfig {